ThorntonMatthewD/dev-carolina-blog/_posts/amnesia.md

   * **Patience:** Understand that growth takes time, and it can be uncomfortable for a while.
 Give yourself the space to reflect and be kind to yourself while you work towards your goals.

   * **Empathy**: Know that everyone around us experiences these same feelings.
-Not only let that bring to you ease, but help others as well understand how you're going through similar emotions so that they can be brought into ease also.
+Not only let that bring to you ease, but aim to help others understand how you're going through similar emotions so that they can be brought into ease also.

 I'll try to come back to this list as a reminder, and to add to it as I continue to learn how to deal with these emotions.